ROCKTAKEY/template-react-pwa/README.md

 4. Commit `package-lock.json` and `package.json`.
 5. Now Github Actions workflow should be successful and your repository is ready.
 Enjoy!

+Note that this template will send coverage report to Codecov. so you can see coverage report in codecov.io if you have signed up it.

 # Details
 This package is created by `npx create-react-app . --template=cra-template-pwa-typescript`.